 There are over 40 distinct livestock guardian dog breeds in existence today and each of these breeds does a good job of guarding and protecting their flocks.
 All were bred for similar use in various terrains and weather conditions.
 But as these breeds developed in various countries and regions (Slovakia, Italy, France, Hungary, Poland and other countries), they began to show distinct differences in type.

 The Slovenský Čuvač is one of the five white flock guardian/sheepdogs found in Europe.
-There are other white LGD breeds found throughout the world that are not discussed here.
+There are other white and other colored LGD breeds found throughout the world that are not discussed here.
 Among these five breeds there are some striking similarities in appearance, function and temperament.
 But there are also some very distinct differences that have been set by regional breeders to establish "type" - the standards that these individual breeds must meet.
 Not all dogs meet these standards and it is often the flaws which make the breeds appear more similar.

 The five white European flock guardian/sheepdogs are: